lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 evince doc/latex/refman.pdf
 ```

-To open th html documentation, go to `doc/html`, search for the file
+To open the html documentation, go to `doc/html`, search for the file
 `index.html` and open it with your browser.

 -----------------------------------------